Qualifying to Take the NCEES PE Exam

-If I am a PE in one state, will I have to take the PE exam again to get a license in another state?
+Will I have to take the PE exam again to become licensed in a different state?

 If you took an 8-hour NCEES PE exam in one state, you won't have to take the same exam in another state.
-If you got your PE license by some non-examination method (e.g., interview, eminence, grandfathering), if you took a non-NCEES exam, or if you took an NCEES exam in a different discipline, you will have to take an NCEES exam.
+You will have to take an NCEES exam if;

 Some states have special exams covering topics unique to those states.
 Many states have "law and ethics" exams covering their state laws and board rules.
 California has special exams in seismic design and surveying for civil engineers.
 Exams in cold-regions engineering (Alaska) and high winds (Florida) are also used.
 The states contract with subject matter experts to have these exams prepared.
 You will take these exams on a different day from the 8-hour PE exam.
 Administrative procedures differ from state to state.

 Do all states have the same professional engineering license?

 Some states offer reciprocity, meaning that one state’s PE license is valid in another state.
 But this is not typical.
 Most states offer only a generic PE license.
 Other states register by discipline (e.g., "civil engineer," "mechanical engineer," etc.), or offer licenses unique to those states (e.g., "maritime engineer," "traffic engineer," etc.).
 With the exception of Texas, states do not currently recognize certifications from other countries.

 Complete Your PE Exam Application and Start Studying